spryker/spryker-docs/docs/scos/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.md

 Our customers need to change their `composer.json` file to get major versions of modules.

 We have two types of major releases:
-* A _Maxi Major.
+* A _maxi-major_.
 When the release effort is higher than four hours for clients who did not extend the module.
 This typically happens when data needs to be migrated.
-In case of a Maxi Major, the previous version automatically gets all bug fixes and security patches (LTS) as long as anyone uses this version.
+In case of a maxi-major release, the previous version automatically gets all bug fixes and security patches (LTS) as long as anyone uses this version.
-* A _Mini Major_.
+* A _mini-major_.
 When the release effort is lower than four hours for clients who did not extend the module.

 ## What is a Minor release?